vsrlsanonymous/PNE-RLS-code/README.md

 This repository provides the source code and experimental data for the paper "Progressive Neighborhood Expansion for Local-Optimality Detection and Escape in Multi-Objective Combinatorial Optimization" (under review).

-Author: Xuepeng Ren, Shengxiang Yang Fellow, IEEE, Guangming Dai, Maocai Wang
+Author: Xuepeng Ren, Shengxiang Yang Fellow, IEEE(Corresponding author), Guangming Dai, Maocai Wang

 Requirements